 The Key Differences Between the Two Management Styles

-- Fees: Since actively managed funds incur more trading costs and need to devote greater resources to research and portfolio management than passively managed funds, they tend to charge higher expense ratio.
-Sometimes this is worth it, but very few actively managed funds can sustain outperformance relative to indices over an extended period of time.
+Since actively managed funds incur more trading costs and need to devote greater resources to research and portfolio management than passively managed funds, they tend to charge higher expense ratios.
+Sometimes, this is worth it, but very few actively managed funds can sustain outperformance relative to indices over an extended period of time.
 Over time, the higher fees of active managers tend to eat into returns – particularly in the current environment of ultra-low interest rates.

-- Turnover and taxes: Since actively managed funds are steadily shifting their portfolios in response to market conditions, they have a much higher turnover than index funds, which only change when the underlying index changes.
+Since actively-managed funds are steadily shifting their portfolios in response to market conditions, they have a much higher turnover than index funds, which only change when the underlying index changes.
 This can result in a higher tax bill at year-end, which reduces investors’ after-tax returns.

-- Performance variability: One of the most important reasons investors would choose an actively managed fund is the notion that the fund will be able to beat the market over time.
-That may in fact occur, but along the way, even the best funds can have off years.
+One of the most important reasons investors would choose an actively managed fund is the notion that the fund will be able to beat the market over time.
+That may, in fact, occur, but along the way, even the best funds can have off years.
 Whereas passively managed funds produce returns that are in line with the market, actively managed can experience wide annual swings around the index return.
 And when a fund underperforms, investors run the risk that they will be correct in their initial choice (for instance, to invest in high yield bonds), but they won’t receive the full benefit of their decision.

 The numbers bear this out.
-The investment manager Robert W. Baird & Co. published a paper in June 2012 in which it analyzed the results of active managers over the previous 15 years.
-Only 16% of high-yield funds outperformed over the full-time period, while 18% and 37% of taxable investment-grade bond and tax-exempt managers beat their benchmarks, respectively.
+The investment manager Robert W. Baird & Co. published a paper in June 2012, in which it analyzed the results of active managers over the previous 15 years.
+Only 16 percent of high-yield funds outperformed over the full-time period, while 18 percent and 37 percent of taxable fixed income and tax-exempt fixed income beat their benchmarks, respectively.

 In all cases, investors would have been better off in index funds.
-Separately, the investment consultant DiMeo Schneider & Associates calculated that as of the end of 2011, the median intermediate-term bond fund had underperformed its benchmark by 0.3 percentage points, the median high yield fund had lagged by 3.3 percentage points and the median international bond fund by 1.6 percentage points.
+Separately, the investment consultant DiMeo Schneider & Associates calculated that as of the end of 2018, the median intermediate-term bond fund had overperformed its benchmark by 1 percentage point, the median high yield fund had lagged by 1.6 percentage points and the median international bond fund overperformed by 2.2 percentage points.

 The takeaway: in theory, active management should enable the managers to add value through security selection, avoidance of losses, or the anticipation of rating changes to the bonds they hold in their portfolios.
 In reality, however, the numbers don’t show this to be true.